 Despite having impaired social interaction skills and unusual, idiosyncratic and sometimes intense interests and a high degree of rigidity, many secondary school students diagnosed with ASD possess the cognitive ability and verbal skills necessary for higher education.
 Unfortunately, many capable adolescents and young adults either do not seek or gain entry into college, or drop out prematurely due to social isolation, difficulty with changing routines and new schedules, problems living independently, and lack of external supports and guidance.
 Although young adults on the autistic spectrum may qualify academically for college, they often have difficult managing other aspects of college life.
 Indeed, the rates of post-secondary educational participation for youth with an ASD are substantially lower than the general population, with previous studies indicating 40% or fewer ever attend college and very few receive a degree (Shattuck, et al., 2012)

-The dramatic increase in the prevalence of ASD among children indicates that a correspondingly large number of youth will be transitioning into adulthood in the coming years.
+An increase in the prevalence of ASD among children indicates that a correspondingly large number of youth will be transitioning into adulthood in the coming years.
 In fact, approximately 50,000 adolescents with autism will turn 18 years old this year in the U.S. As a result, colleges and universities can expect to enroll more students who have been diagnosed with ASD in the near future.
-As more young people are identified with ASD without co-occurring intellectual disability, it is imperative that we begin to study the needs of young adults as they transition into postsecondary employment and education.
+As more young people are identified without co-occurring (comorbid) intellectual disability, it is imperative that we begin to study the needs of young autistic adults as they transition into postsecondary employment and education.

-These results have implications for clinical and educational practice, and illustrate the importance of screening for autism-related impairment among university students.
-In the coming years, colleges and universities may expect to enroll more students who have been diagnosed with ASD, students who meet criteria for the disorder but who not been identified, and students who would fall into the category of the broad autism phenotype.
+These results have implications for clinical and educational practice, and illustrate the importance of screening for autism-related challenges among university students.
+In the coming years, colleges and universities may expect to enroll more students who have been diagnosed with ASD, students who meet symptom criteria but who not been identified, and students who would fall into the category of the broad autism phenotype.
 University administrators, educators, and the personnel who serve students with disabilities must be attentive of this group of individuals and identify approaches to make college a successful and rewarding experience.
 Unfortunately, we know little about how best to facilitate success and ease transitions for these students.
 The evidence base informing strategies for helping this population is poorly developed.
 Their needs are diverse and include problems with time management and scheduling, self-advocacy, isolation, interpersonal difficulties, and study skills development.
-The presence of psychiatric comorbidities (e.g., depression) and academic/ life dissatisfaction must also be included among the list of potential concerns.
-Although the number of colleges and universities providing opportunities for young adults with autism has been growing in recent years, there is a need for wider adoption of programs and resources to support young adults with ASD as they transition into and from college.
+The presence of psychiatric comorbidities (e.g., anxiety, depression) and academic/ life dissatisfaction must also be included among the list of potential concerns.
+Although the number of colleges and universities providing opportunities for young autistic adults has been growing in recent years, there is a need for wider adoption of programs and resources as they transition into and from college.
 The focus of intervention/treatment must shift from remediating the core deficits in childhood to promoting adaptive behaviors that can facilitate and enhance ultimate functional independence and quality of life in adulthood.
 This includes new developmental challenges such as independent living, vocational engagement, postsecondary education, and family support.

 Shattuck, P. T., Narendorf, S. C., Cooper, B., Sterzing, P. R., Wagner, M., & Taylor, J. L (2012) Postsecondary education and employment among youth with an autism spectrum disorder.
 Pediatrics, 129(6), 1042-1049. doi:10.1542/peds.2011-2864